IARCbioinfo/GATK-Alignment-nf/README.md

 		4.Indexing of bam

 		5. & 6.
-Local realignemnt around indels
+Local realignment around indels

 		7. to 10.
-Bae quality score recalibration
+Base quality score recalibration

 Before using the pipeline, specify in your config file the paths to the following files and softwares: